File Operations Toolkit

 - Search for content across multiple files

-- Maintain security by respecting base directory restrictions
+- Maintain security by respecting run filesystem boundaries

 Always use the most appropriate reading strategy to optimize token usage.